 Let’s break down the core traits that truly separate good salesmen from average ones:

-1. Product Knowledge is Power
+1. Deep Product Knowledge Builds Sales Confidence

 A great salesman knows the product inside and out—not just its features, but how it solves problems.